 Angeniet Berkers

 Lebensborn - On December 12, 1935, a program was started in Germany to provide the Third Reich with the new generation of leaders and SS officers; Lebensborn (“Source of Life”).
-SS officers were encouraged to reproduce as much as possible, including out of wedlock.
-In several clinics spread over Germany, Norway, Belgium, France and Poland, (unmarried) women, if they met the requirements of the Aryan race, could give birth to their children.
-Outside of Germany it was mainly the case that Geman soldiers had relationships with local women.
+The birth rates had dropped dramatically and something had to be done to prevent abortion.
+In several clinics spread over Germany, Norway, Belgium, France and Poland, (married and unmarried) women, if they met the requirements of the Aryan race, could give birth to their children.
+Outside of Germany it was mainly the case that German soldiers had relationships with local women.
+SS-officers were encouraged to reproduce as much as possible, including out of wedlock.
 The architect behind this plan, Heinrich Himmler, aimed to improve the ‘racial quality’ in the new empire to be built on a National Socialist basis with these blue-eyed, blond-haired and light-skinned children.
-The birth rates had dropped dramatically and something had to be done.
-When it turned out that this program did not bring enough new Aryan souls, thousands (some estimates even say more than 100,000) children with blond hair and blue eyes were kidnapped from Eastern Europe and taken to German homes to ‘Germanize’.
-After the war, the children from these homes and families were often stigmatized and sometimes even mistreated or sexually abused.
+When it turned out that this program did not bring enough new Aryan souls, children with blonde hair and blue eyes were kidnapped from Eastern Europe and taken to German homes to ‘Germanise’.
+After the war, the children from these homes and families were often stigmatised and sometimes even mistreated or sexually abused.
 Many grew up with secrets, the past should not be talked about.
-The Lebensborn homes were thought to be brothels or ‘stud farms’ for SS-men, as quite some (B)movies implied.
-Non of these stories were true but they didn’t make life easier for the Lebensborn children.
-The purpose of Lebensborn is so immense, unreal and horrific that I believe it should never be forgotten.
-In view of our society that increasingly flirts with nationalism, I think it is important to document and tell these stories from the past so that they will not be forgotten.
+The Lebensborn homes were thought to be brothels or ‘stud farms’ for SS men, as quite some (B)movies implied.
+None of these stories were true.
+The purpose of Lebensborn is so unreal and horrific that I believe it should never be forgotten.
+In view of our society that increasingly flirts with nationalism, I think it is important to document and tell these stories from the past.
 It is the ultimate example of a scewed sense of superiority.
-For the project I am tracking down these children to interview and portray them.
-I am also doing archival research and I have photographed relevant objects and documents such as birth certificates.
-In addition, I visited several homes (where women could give birth to their Aryan children) in Germany and Norway.
-Landscapes will be a part of the project as well.
-A landscape takes on a completely different meaning when these images are combined with stories, portraits and archive images that tell about its history.
-A further investigation into existing archival videos, articles and films that contributed to the mythical image of Lebensborn will also be part of the project.
-This project has been made possible by the generous support of the Mondriaan Fund, Fonds Anna Cornelis, Fotodok and Stichting Dialoog.
+For the project I tracked down these 'children' who are now in their 80s to interview and portray them.
+I did archival research and I have photographed relevant objects and documents to visualise the system that was behind the program.
+In addition, I visited several homes (where women could give birth to their Aryan children) in Germany, Norway and Austria.
+'Guilty' landscapes, taken in the surroundings of the homes, are a part of the project as well.
+These old trees and surroundings were the silent witnesses of this whole program.
+The project resulted in a photo book that was published in April 2024 by The Eriskay Connection and designed by Rob van Hoesel.
+The project was selected as winner of the Emergentes Portfolio Reviews and will be exhibited at the festival in 2025.
+From March - July it will be exhibited at Kunsthal in Rotterdam.
+The book was shortlisted for the Aperture Paris Photo First Book Award, the Arles Historical Book Award and the Singapore International PhotoFestival.
+Volkskrant and Archives Library picked it as one of the best photo books of 2024.
+The project was published in Washington Post, NRC, Trouw, Volkskrant, Katalog Journal and Fotodok.
+It will be published in Geo.De in 2025.
+This project has been made possible by the generous support of the Mondriaan Fund, Fonds Anna Cornelis, Fotodok & Stichting Dialoog, CBK Rotterdam, Jaap Hartenfund, Culturefund, Municpality of Rotterdam and Fonds Kwadraat.

 Paradies - In 2021 I decided to push the boundaries, not only literally but also physically and mentally.
 I cycled on my own along the Dutch borders, a trip of about 1400 kilometers in total.
 By cycling I wanted to slow down my gaze and surrender to the moment.
 Along the way I looked for a visual translation of this journey within the landscape.
 I saw how people and nature live together.
 Sometimes they have found a new harmony or balance, more often they get in each other's way.
 This work was exhibited in Brutus in 2022.